vincyspereira/Coursera-IBM-Applied-Data-Science-Capstone/Week 5 - The Battle of Neighborhoods (Part 2)/Readme.md

 # Link to the Report:
-# Report - Capstone Project - The Battle of Neighbourhoods.pdf
+# "Report - Capstone Project - The Battle of Neighbourhoods.pdf"
 https://github.com/vincyspereira/Coursera_Capstone/blob/3a21aebc5d4b751ea7f9c2834d63065b0584d75d/Week%205%20-%20The%20Battle%20of%20Neighborhoods%20(Part%202)/Report%20-%20Capstone%20Project%20-%20The%20Battle%20of%20Neighbourhoods.pdf

+### Note:
+If you are unable to view the pdf file properly on GitHub, then you may:
+ - Click on the “Download” button to download the pdf file and view it